OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
 No JavaScript is required.
-This example leverages CSS gradients and transformations to achieve the effect.
+This utilizes CSS3 features such as `transform`, `animation`, and `border-radius` to achieve the effect.
+We'll build a simple, customizable progress bar that can easily be adapted for different percentages and styling.

 **Description of the Styling:**

-The circular progress bar is created using a combination of techniques:

-* **`clip-path`:**  This property is used to create the circular shape by clipping a circle from a rectangular element.
-* **`conic-gradient`:** This creates a gradient that fills the circle, allowing us to represent the progress visually.
-The gradient's start angle defines the progress percentage.
-* **`transform`:**  This is used to rotate the element to create the visual effect of a progress bar filling up.
+The circular progress bar is constructed using a combination of two elements: a base circle and a progress circle.
+The base circle provides the overall structure and appearance, while the progress circle sits on top, dynamically changing its length to represent the progress percentage.
+This is achieved through a clever use of `clip-path` to mask a longer circle, showing only the portion representing the progress.

 **Full Code:**